Author Archives: c_gregorin

 that other no less strange creature,

 that lives and breathes in the same place.
-All my delights and my joy,

 are to live burning and not feel pain,